ezzatron/austenite/README.md

 <!-- prettier-ignore-start -->
 > [!TIP]
 > If you have the [`prettier` NPM package] installed, Austenite will
-> pretty-print specification output according to your Prettier config for a file
+> pretty-print Markdown output according to your Prettier config for a file at
-> at `./ENVIRONMENT.md`.
+> `./ENVIRONMENT.md`.
 >
 > If you have Prettier installed, but don't have a config file for
 > `./ENVIRONMENT.md`, Austenite will use its own default Prettier config.
 >
 > If you don't have Prettier installed, or if you set the `markdownPrettyPrint`
-> option to `"none"`, Austenite won't pretty-print specification output.
+> option to `"none"`, Austenite won't pretty-print Markdown output.
 <!-- prettier-ignore-end -->

 [`prettier` npm package]: https://npmjs.com/package/prettier